 America is one of the top five world leaders in chocolate bar production.
-This is not accidental, as the world’s first chocolate bar was invented and produced in this country.
+This is not accidental, as this country invented and produced the world’s first chocolate bar.

 The birth of this popular treat occurred in the early 20th century (1923).
 Confectioner Franklin Clarence Mars, wishing to create a convenient and quick snack, decided to wrap a piece of chocolate with a filling in a wrapper.
 Franklin’s ingenious idea gave the world such well-known brands as the Milky Way, Snickers, and Mars, named after the confectioner himself.

-Thanks to his invention, the chocolatier managed to surpass Milton Hershey, the second confectionery manufacturer in the top ten.
-He was the first to come up with the idea of selling small portions of chocolate and developed logistics, but he failed to develop a convenient wrapper and consistency of the treat.
+Thanks to his invention, the chocolatier surpassed Milton Hershey, the second confectionery manufacturer in the top ten.
+He was the first to come up with selling small portions of chocolate and developed logistics, but he failed to develop a convenient wrapper and consistency for the treat.
 His chocolates were difficult to unwrap, and he got his hands dirty, giving Mars an advantage.

-However, regardless of who first came up with the idea of the dessert, the undeniable fact is that its source was the United States.
+However, regardless of who first came up with the idea of dessert, the United States is undeniably its source.
 Today, this country produces the most popular chocolate bars in the world.

 Today, we will consider the manufacturers that delight sweet lovers in America, Europe, and Asia with their masterpieces.
-Balanced composition and exquisite flavor combinations of their products are the pinnacle of confectionery art.
-As for which brand is better, it is a matter of choice and personal preference.
+Their products have a balanced composition and exquisite flavor combinations, which are the pinnacle of confectionery art.
+Which brand is better is a matter of choice and personal preference.

 Mars, Incorporated

-Interestingly, the world-famous giant could have been called not Mars but Mar-O-Bar.
+Interestingly, the world-famous giant could have been called Mars and not Mar-O-Bar.
 That was the name Franklin Mars gave his company when he incorporated the family business in 1920, which had originated nine years earlier in a millionaire’s home kitchen in Tacoma.

 Franklin manufactured fudge and produced candy named after his daughter.
-In 1922, he first tried a recipe for a chocolate bar, calling it Mar-O-Bar.
+In 1922, he first tried a chocolate bar recipe called Mar-O-Bar.
 The product turned out to be too fragile and unsuitable for transportation.
-However, the Milky Way recipe, which was born a year later, was much more successful and quickly gained popularity.
+However, the Milky Way recipe, born a year later, was much more successful and quickly gained popularity.
 The $700,000 income allowed the family to move to Chicago, build a large factory, and hire sales representatives.
 Since then, the business has grown even more.

 The company is now called Mars Incorporated.
 It still sells candy bars and is owned by the Mars family.
 But it has expanded so much that it is now the world’s largest candy company and owns nearly 70 brands.
 Its Twix, Bounty, Mars, Snickers, and Milky Way brands are known on every continent.
 In addition to sweets, the company offers chewing gum (Juicy Fruit, Orbit), convenience foods (Uncle Ben’s), and pet food (Pedigree, Whiskas, Royal Canin).
 The company has subsidiaries in England and France.